ROCm/amdgpu-docs/docs/install/detailed-install/prerequisites.rst

     .. tab-item:: Azure Linux
         :sync: azl-tab

-        There is no kernel headers required for Azure Linux.
+        There are no kernel headers required for Azure Linux.

     .. tab-item:: Rocky Linux
         :sync: rl-tab